-Barcelona is a great place for a family weekend break: whether you’re looking for history and culture, sunshine or shops, sea and sand or fantastic food.
+Barcelona is a great place for a weekend break: whether you’re looking for history and culture, sunshine or shops, sea and sand or fantastic food.
 It’s all wrapped up in a city that’s just a couple of hours flight from London.
 Here are our tips on getting around and where to stay in Barcelona first time.

 You can click here to read the post 10 Unmissable Things to Do in Barcelona about the long weekend my teens and I spent in Barcelona in August.